Morningside, Queensland: History

 Morningside is said to be named after a local estate belonging to David Longlands.
 The name of the estate itself likely referred either to the Scottish town, or to the estate's location on the eastern side of Brisbane.
 It is also said to be named for the sight of the morning sun catching the banks of the river.

 The area was first settled by Europeans in the early 1870s.
 The land at that time was used mainly for agriculture; in particular, dairy, sugarcane and tobacco production.

 The old suburb of Colmslie was merged into Morningside.
 At the corner of Bennetts and Wynnum Roads is the historic Bulimba Cemetery (also known as the Balmoral Cemetery) dating from 1875.
 Morningside started off as a rural area with small dairy and tobacco farms before becoming a popular residential area in the post-war boom.

 In December 1884, "The Richmond Park Estate" made up of 145 allotments, was advertised to be auctioned by Hooker, Son & Elliott.
 A map advertising the auction shows an area bordering Main Cleveland Road, between what is now Wynnum Road and Richmond Road in Morningside.
 The Bulimba Divisional Board offices and grounds are clearly marked.

 In March 1920, the area of land on the hill adjacent to Morningside Station, was offered for sale as the "Morningside Estate", to be auctioned by A.M.
 Newman.
 A map of the estate shows the allotments offered for sale.
 Coronation Park estate Morningside was advertised for sale on 21 July 1923.
 The estate is centred on the Keralgerie Park in Morningside.
 Marooba Estate on the corner of Riding Road and Lawson Street was advertised for sale on 25 August 1928, 20 business and residential blocks were auctioned.

+Morningside Infants Provisional School opened on 28 May 2023.
+In 1926, it ceased to be an Infant school and became Morningside State School.

 A quarry was established post-World War I to obtain bluestone for roads in the growing suburbs.
 By 1940, the quarry had been filled in to provide a swimming pool for residents.
 In 1948, the Australian diving championships were held in the quarry swimming pool.
 After 2 drownings and the detection of typhoid in the water by 1952, the quarry was drained and filled to create Keralgerie Park.
+The quarry was at 181 Richmond Road (27.4734°S 153.0792°E).

 Until 13 April 1969, electric trams skirted the western edge of the suburb, operating along Wynnum Road and Riding Road.

 The Cairncross Dockyard was constructed in Morningside between 1942 and 1944.
 The facility closed in 2014, and as of 2016 was to be redeveloped into a commercial and residential area.
+In 2022, there was an attempt to have the site listed on the Queensland Heritage Register.
+In June 2023, the Queensland Heritage Council declined to list the dockyard on the heritage register and the site was then offered for sale.